 What Is Zone Heating?

-Zone heating is a concept in which a supplemental heat source is used in a room only when it is needed.
-This enables homeowners to keep the thermostat low in the majority of the home, while enjoying a comfortable temperature in the most commonly occupied rooms.
+Electric fireplace zone heating employs a supplemental heat source to warm an individual room only when it is needed.
+This enables homeowners to keep the thermostat low in the majority of the home while enjoying a comfortable temperature in the most commonly occupied rooms.

 Because both zone heating and electric heaters aim for high-energy efficiency, electric fireplaces and infrared heaters have become increasingly popular for homeowners pursuing a green lifestyle.

 What's an Example of Zone Heating in the Home?